-The PhenX Toolkit includes a total of 380 measures in 21 research domains, along with the Substance Abuse and Addiction Collections of measures.
+The PhenX Toolkit includes a total of 474 measures in 23 research domains and four supplements.

 PhenX uses a consensus process and considers input from the scientific community on proposed measures.
 For each research domain, up to 15 measures are selected for inclusion in the Toolkit.

 Toolkit measures are well-established, high-quality, low-burden measures and are intended for use in biomedical, epidemiological and genomic research.